Who can see your post?Your post will show up in News Feed, on your profile and in search results.

-1) Ó Ciardha, modern spelling Ó Ciara- anglicised Carey, Keary, earlier as (O) Cary, (O) Carie & c. the root is 'ciar' -'dark', 'black'.
-A sept of the Southern Uí Néill, rulers of Cairpre Laigen in modern Co Kildare.
-They were dispersed from Carbury by the Cambro-Normans after the 1170s.
+1) Ó Ciardha, modern spelling Ó Ciara- anglicised Carey, Keary, earlier as (O) Cary, Kerry, (O) Carie, (O) Kerrye, Kearigh & c. the root is 'ciar' -'dark', 'black'.
+A sept of the Southern Uí Néill, originally of N.E.
+Longford (Cairpre Gabra), then 12th century rulers of Cairpre Laigen in modern Co Kildare.
+They were dispossessed by the Cambro-Normans after the 1170s.

 The head of the Uí Néill sept is recorded as 'ua Ciardha, tighearna Coirpre', i.e. O Carey, lord of Carbury, in AD 952/4 (Annals of the 1V Masters). Ó Dubhagáin (d.1372) wrote of 'Ó Ciardha over Cairbre of poets, of the tribes of Nine-hostaged Niall' and Ó hUidhrín (d.
 1420) of 'Ó Ciardha of the red-bladed swords'.